refrainsmc/refrainsmc/README.md

 - 👋 Hi, I’m @refrainsmc
 - 👀 I’m interested in Coding and Video Games
 - 🌱 I’m currently learning Java
-- 📫 To reach me, you can contact refrains#0001 on Discord.
+- 📫 To reach me, you can contact refrains#0001 on Discord

 <!---
 refrainsmc/refrainsmc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.